 Under the Prudential Code the Authority can finance the capital programme in accordance with whichever method of financing is most cost effective.
-In 2018/19 the capital programme was financed mainly by borrowing (£1,605k).
+In 2018/19 the capital programme was financed mainly by borrowing (£1.605m).
 More details can be found in note 32.

-A detailed report on the financial activity for the year was presented to the Fire Authority on the 18 June 2018 and made available on the website (www.nwales-fireservice.org.uk).
+An annual treasury report detailing the financial activity for the year is presented to the Fire Authority and made available on the website (www.nwales-fireservice.org.uk).